-Sir Nick – who won the Open Championship in 1987, 90 and 92 – has taken an active interest since it was announced that golf would return to the Olympic programme.
+Sir Nick – who won The Open in 1987, 90 and 92 – has taken an active interest since it was announced that golf would return to the Olympic programme.
 In August, he submitted plans to the International Golf Federation (IGF) for the proposed Olympic course that would see each of the 18 holes designed by a different Major winner in a project overseen by golf architect Tom Fazio.

 But it is as a player that Sir Nick would have liked to have made his mark, he explained: “I think the Olympics is a fabulous event.
 I would absolutely have loved the opportunity to go and win a gold medal, wow, that would have been something special.